followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/title/placeholderSize.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the minimum height that the title occupies.
+Specifies the maximum height that the title can occupy.
 <!--/shortDescription-->

 <!--fullDescription-->